Failure to Meet the Requirements

 Students who meet all of the SAP standards during their semester of warning are returned to satisfactory academic standing for financial aid.
 If a student who has returned to good standing subsequently completes a semester and has not met all of the SAP standards the student will again be placed on warning for the subsequent semester of enrollment.

-Students who fail to reach all of the cumulative SAP standards after a warning semester and are therefore not in satisfactory academic standing are ineligible to receive further Title IV funding, unless they have submitted an appeal (as below) which is approved.
-Students who submit an appeal, which is approved, will be placed on probation* and required to follow an academic plan*.
+Students who fail to reach all of the cumulative SAP standards after a warning semester and are therefore not in satisfactory academic standing are ineligible to receive further Title IV funding, unless they submit an appeal which is approved.
+Students who submit an appeal, which is approved, will be placed on probation* and are required to follow an academic plan*.

-SAP appeals: HEA regulations allow but do not require an institution to permit students who are not in satisfactory academic standing to appeal their status in order to receive Title IV funds.
-PCC permits up to two appeals during the student’s academic career at PCC.
-Title IV applicants and recipients, who are not in satisfactory academic standing, may appeal their status by accessing the College’s SAP appeal process as described on the website.
+SAP appeals: PCC permits up to two appeals during the student’s academic career at PCC.
+Title IV applicants and recipients, who are not in satisfactory academic standing, should follow the instructions on the SAP appeal webpage.
 All students who submit an appeal must also include a completed academic plan.
 Students should note that classes that are required in the academic plan may or may not be eligible for Title IV aid.
 It is possible that a class that is included in the academic plan, such as a prerequisite that is not a program requirement, is not eligible for Title IV financial aid.

 Students who are eligible for a recalculation of their SAP status may be required to submit an academic plan depending upon the outcome of the recalculation.
 In order to develop the academic plan, the student must meet with an advisor/counselor.
 If the SAP appeal has been approved students must adhere to all the requirements detailed in their academic plan as a condition of receiving financial aid.
 The financial aid office will review the student’s progress at the end of each probationary semester to determine if the terms of the academic plan have been met.